 student’s intent of applying for a Student Travel Award must be done as part of

 the deadline or to follow instructions invalidates the application.
 Please note, the deadline to apply for a SETAC North America Student Travel Award for 2014 has already passed.

 The following materials comprise a complete application package.

-maximum), inclusive of evidence of the required monetary match.
+advisor (one-side, single-page maximum), inclusive of evidence of

 Members of the SETAC North America Awards & Fellowships Subcommittee for

 Travel and Minority Awards evaluate and rank all applications.
 The number of

 awards will be limited by available funds, and applicants will be ranked on the